 Late October: Physics and Astronomy

 - Must begin or continue in a research-based graduate program in an NSF approved field.

-While UT does not facilitate an NSF Graduate Research Fellowship campus selection process, all students are encouraged to complete a Declaration of Intent and make an appointment with ONSF for help and additional resources with the application.
+There is no institutional nomination process for the NSF Graduate Research Fellowship; however, students are encouraged to complete a Declaration of Intent and make an appointment with us for help and additional resources with the application.
 Additionally, check the NSF Website for field specific application deadlines.
 Application requirements also vary by field.
 Lastly, it should go without saying, but be sure to work closely with your faculty and, especially, your research mentor(s) in developing your GRFP application.